chadmeyer/dominican-liturgy/traditional_office_of_the_dead.md

 Our Father... (silently) ...And lead us not into temptation.
 R. But deliver us from evil.

 Lesson 1: Job 7:7,17-21.
-R. I believe that my redeemer lives and at last he will stand upon the Earth: the from my flesh I will see God, * my savior.
-V. Whom shall I see on my side, and my eyes shall behold, and not another -- My savior.
+R. I believe that my Redeemer lives and at last he will stand upon the earth: the from my flesh I will see God, * my savior.
+V. Whom I shall see on my side, and my eyes shall behold, and not another -- My savior.

 Lesson 2: Job 10:1-7.
 R. You it was who raised up Lazarus from the decay of the tomb. * Give them rest, Lord, and a place of enjoyment.
 V. You it is who will come to judge the living and the dead, and the world by fire. -- Give them rest...

 Lesson 3: Job 10:8-12.
-R. Lord, where shall I hide from your angry countenance when you come to judge the earth, * because I have sinned greatly in my life.
+R. Lord, where shall I hide from your angry countenance when you come to judge the earth, * because I have sinned greatly in my life?
 V. I am terrified at the thought of my sins, and I blush before you.
 When you come to judge, do not condemn me -- because I have sinned...

 ## Second Nocturn
 4. Psalm 23; Ant.
 4: Fresh and green are the pastures where he gives me repose.